Sittwe: History

 During World War II, Sittwe was an important site of many battles during the Burma Campaign due to its possession of both an airfield and a deepwater port.

+On August 13, 1967, in Sittwe, security forces under General Ne Win's regime fired upon civilians in a protest demanding rice, killing over 300 protesters.

 Sittwe is the birthplace of political monks in Myanmar.
 It was the birthplace of U Ottama, the first monk who protested against the colonial British in Myanmar.
 Also, in the recent 2007 protest marches, known as the Saffron Revolution, it was the monks in Sittwe who started the protest against the military government in Myanmar.
 Sittwe houses the Dhanyawadi Naval Base, named after the ancient Rakhine city-state of Dhanyawadi.

 Since 2012, the Myanmar government has held tens of thousands of Rohingyas in camps at Sittwe.
 There are now some 140,000 Rohingyas living in poor condition huts with limited electricity and food.
 Rohingya refugees can not go out or move around and also not allowed to work outside of camp.
 The beach at Ohn Daw Gyi became the main departure point.

 In early 2024, as a result of the Myanmar Civil War, Sittwe was surrounded by Arakan Army forces, which gained control of most of Rakhine State.
 Sittwe and a number of other cities are the only remaining areas in the state still controlled by the ruling military junta.
 A mass population exodus has been reported, with the only remaining avenue of escape being the airport.
 As of December 2024, Sittwe remains only one of three major towns in Rakhine state under junta control, along with Kyaukphyu and Manaung.

+In early March 2026, the Arakan Army started to advance around Sittwe.